rogervinas/gradle-plugins-first-steps/README.md

 # First Steps Developing Custom Gradle Plugins

-Not long ago **Gradle** scared me a lot 👻 ... maybe it was because of [Groovy](https://groovy-lang.org/) who knows ...
+Not long ago **Gradle** scared me a lot 👻 ... maybe it was because of [Groovy](https://groovy-lang.org/)? who knows ...

 But today I am complete in ❤️ with **Gradle**!
 Please don't tell [Maven](https://maven.apache.org/) 😜

-In this demo I will implement basic **Gradle** plugins following the [Developing Custom Gradle Plugins](https://docs.gradle.org/current/userguide/custom_plugins.html) documentation, It will be fun I promise!

 **Gradle** plugins allows us to reuse build logic across different projects, and we can implement them in any JVM compatible language: **Java**, **Kotlin**, **Groovy**, ...

+In this demo we will implement basic **Gradle** plugins following the [Developing Custom Gradle Plugins](https://docs.gradle.org/current/userguide/custom_plugins.html) documentation

+It will be fun I promise!

 ## Step by step